-The calculation of C{max} and the PC Score allowed establishing some differences in how the chest was loaded in the 2 studied restraint conditions.
+The calculation of the Cmax and PC Score allowed to establish some differences in how the chest was loaded in the two studied restraint conditions.
 Both criteria indicated a reduction of the overall chest deformation of the THOR dummy switching from condition 1 to condition 2.
-Though the C{max} criterion only uses the maximum chest deformation regardless of its location (which, interestingly, was the upper left thorax in both cases but followed closely by the upper right and lower left chest regions in the second test series), the PC Score allows identifying a substantial reduction $(17.8 \pm 1.2 \text{ vs. } 5.4 \pm 1.3)$ in the coefficient up{dif} that corresponds to the maximum difference in upper chest left and right in-phase resultant deflection time histories.
-Though there was also a reduction in the magnitude of the low{dif} it was not as important as the one found in the upper chest.
-In summary, the change in restraint conditions resulted in a more symmetric loading of the dummy chest that led to a reduction in the likelihood of AIS 3+ injury.
+While the Cmax criterion only uses the maximum chest deformation regardless of its location (which, interestingly was the upper left thorax in both cases but followed closely by the upper right and lower left chest regions in the second test series), the PC Score allows to identify a substantial reduction $(17.8 \pm 1.2 \text{ vs } 5.4 \pm 1.3)$ in the coefficient up{dif} which corresponds to the maximum difference in upper chest left and right in-phase resultant deflection time-histories.
+While there was also a reduction in the magnitude of the low{dif} , it was not as important as the one found in the upper chest.
+In summary, the change of restraint conditions resulted in a more symmetric loading of the dummy chest that led to a reduction in the likelihood of AIS3+ injury.
 In parallel, the risk reduction predicted in the THOR dummy tests was also supported by the parametric study with the THUMS human body model.
-It should be noted that in the physical tests with the THOR dummy and in the computational study run with THUMS, the initial positions of the surrogates did not change between the 2 restraint conditions and therefore the reduction observed in the prediction of injury risk can be attributed only to the changes related to the restraint parameters.
+It should be noted that in the physical tests with the THOR dummy and in the computational study run with THUMS, the initial positions of the surrogates did not change between the two restraint conditions and therefore the reduction observed in the prediction of injury risk can be attributed only to the changes related to the restraint parameters.

-Recognizing the importance of the subject-related risk factors (rib cortical thickness, rib material properties and geometry, bone quality), the injury outcome observed in the PMHS tests also supported the trend observed in the simulations with the THUMS model and in the sled tests with the THOR dummy.
-The increased torso angle in the second series of PMHS tests resulted in a greater excursion of the head and in more favorable overall kinematics of the occupant (Adomeit and Heger 1975; Kent et al. 2011; Lopez-Valdes et al. 2014).
-Examination of the high-speed video showed that in the initial set of conditions, the trunk and head of the PMHS moved forward almost as a rigid body, whereas in the second case the pelvis is restrained by the seat belt and the additional friction of the seat, causing the torso to pitch forward in much more favorable restraint interaction with the thorax structures (see the selected video frames included in Figure A.9, online supplement).
+Recognizing the importance of the subject-related risk factors (rib cortical thickness, rib material properties and geometry, bone quality), the injury outcome observed in the PMHS tests supported also the trend observed in the simulations with the THUMS model and in the sled tests with the THOR dummy.
+The increased torso angle in the second series of PMHS tests resulted in a greater excursion of the head and in more favorable overall kinematics of the occupant (Adomeit and Heger, 1975; Kent et al., 2011; Lopez-Valdes et al., 2014).
+The examination of the high-speed video captures showed that in the initial set of conditions, the trunk and head of the PMHS moved forward almost as a rigid body while in the second case the pelvis is restrained by the seat belt and the additional friction of the seat causing the torso to pitch forward in much more favorable restraint interaction with the thorax structures (see the selected video frames included in Figure A.9).